 - Wedging of 5° or more in 3 consecutive vertebrae

-Scheuermann kyphosis is considered to be a a form of juvenile osteochondrosis of the spine.
+Scheuermann kyphosis is considered to be a form of juvenile osteochondrosis of the spine.
 It is found mostly in teenagers and presents a significantly worse deformity than postural kyphosis.
-Patients suffering with Scheuermann kyphosis cannot consciously correct their posture.
+Patients suffering from Scheuermann kyphosis cannot consciously correct their posture.
 The apex of their curve, located in the thoracic vertebrae, is quite rigid.

 Following conditions have been found in patients of this disease

 - An excessive lordotic curve in the lumbar spine

 There are different schools of thought in regard to the treatment of this condition.

 One school says that as the condition is benign and self-limiting, therefore no treatment is required.
 Whereas other advocates aggressive treatment to prevent excessive deformity.
 Patients with mild, nonprogressive disease can be treated by reducing weight-bearing stress and avoiding strenuous activity.
 Exercise alone is not found to be beneficial.